 An intestate is someone who has died and either not left a will or left one which does not dispose effectively by the will all or part of their property.

-For other jurisdictions look up the links to the state/territory legislation containing the intestacy rules here.
+For other jurisdictions find links to the state/territory legislation containing the intestacy rules here.
 The statutes listed under ‘Intestacy’ contain legislative rules when no will has been left.

-Statutory order of entitlement – who can take?
+Statutory order of entitlement – who is entitled to inherit?

 The legal rules in the legislation sets out an order of entitlement as to who can take from the deceased estate.
 The statutory order is based along kinship or blood family lines.
 Spouses, de facto spouses, partners or registered partners and those in a domestic relationship persons, (the terminology can vary slightly) and issue (see what the legal term “issue” means here), receive highest priority under the rules.